AnthonyTornetta/Cosmos/README.md

 ## Documentation

-The first time you view the cosmos documentation, run the following commands
+The first time you view the cosmos documentation, make sure you have mdbook **and** mdbook-mermaid installed.
+If you don't you can install them by running the following commands:

 ```console
 cargo install mdbook